nondejus/AwesomeUnityCommunity/README.md

 * [Catmull-Rom-Splines](https://github.com/JPBotelho/Catmull-Rom-Splines "") - Catmull-Rom spline implementation in Unity.
 * [Marching-Cubes-On-The-GPU](https://github.com/Scrawk/Marching-Cubes-On-The-GPU "") - A implementation of the marching cubes algorithm on the GPU in Unity.
 * [Advanced-Algorithms](https://github.com/justcoding121/Advanced-Algorithms "") - 100+ algorithms & data structures generically implemented in C#.
+* [unity-delaunay](https://github.com/OskarSigvardsson/unity-delaunay) - A Delaunay/Voronoi library for Unity, and a simple destruction effect. (#LIBRARIES)

 ### :straight_ruler: Patterns <a name="patterns"></a>